rkp8/SauceLabsDemo/README.md

 Create a free SauceLabs account at: https://saucelabs.com/sign-up

+For IntelliJ users, go to VCS -> Get from Version Control and paste this link in the URL box: https://github.com/rkp8/SauceLabsDemo
+<br></br>

+Otherswise:

-Download a zipped up version of this code by clicking the button on the right.
+Download a zipped up version of this code by clicking the green button on the right.

 If you have git installed, simply run this command:

 git clone https://github.com/rkp8/SauceLabsDemo

-<br></br>
-Import the project into your favorite IDE
+import the project into your favorite IDE

-For IntelliJ users, go to VCS -> Get from Version Control and paste this link in the URL box: https://github.com/rkp8/SauceLabsDemo

 <br></br>
 Coding: